KCGD/KCGD-desktop-stuff/README.md

 # Welcome to my humble abode!

 This is a code dump for some modifications i made to my desktop.
 Keep in mind THIS IS A CODE DUMP, it is for the most part an "as is" dump of what I have running.
-You will almose definatley need to edit it's code to fit your system.
+You will almost definitely need to edit it's code to fit your system.

 By default it is designed to work on Arch Linux with systemd running GNOME 41.3.